Task Arithmetic can Mitigate Synthetic-to-Real Gap in Automatic Speech Recognition: Introduction

 Taking inspiration from~\citet{ilharco2023editing}, we propose \method task vector for synthetic-to-real adaptation in ASR.
 Figure~\ref{fig:overview} provides an overview of the \method task vector approach.
 The top row illustrates the process of fine-tuning models on synthetic and real speech data separately and then deriving the \method task vector from the differences in their parameters.
 The bottom row demonstrates the application of this vector to a model fine-tuned on synthetic target domain data, resulting in an adapted model with improved performance by incorporating the acoustic characteristics of real speech.

-Empirically, we conduct comprehensive experiments and ablation studies to demonstrate the effectiveness of our approach.
-Applying the SYN2REAL task vector results in an average improvement of 10.03\% in word error rate (WER) for unseen target domains compared to the model before applying our method.
-Cosine similarity analysis of task vectors generated by different TTS systems confirms that SYN2REAL vectors effectively capture domain-specific acoustic information.
+We conduct comprehensive experiments and ablation studies to demonstrate the effectiveness of our approach.
+Applying the \method task vector results in an average improvement of 10.03\% in word error rate (WER) for unseen target domains compared to the model before applying our method.
+Cosine similarity analysis of \method task vectors generated by different text-to-speech (TTS) models confirms that \method task vectors effectively capture domain-specific acoustic information.